PlayVoice/Grad-SVC/README.md

 <div align="center">
 <h1> Grad-SVC based Grad-TTS from HUAWEI Noah's Ark Lab </h1>

 This project is named as [Grad-SVC](), or [GVC]() for short.
 Its core technology is diffusion, but so different from other diffusion based SVC models.
 Codes are adapted from `Grad-TTS` and `so-vits-svc-5.0`.
 So the features from `so-vits-svc-5.0` will be used in this project.
+And [Diff-VC](https://github.com/huawei-noah/Speech-Backbones/tree/main/DiffVC) is a follow-up of [Grad-TTS], [Diffusion-Based Any-to-Any Voice Conversion](https://arxiv.org/abs/2109.13821)

 The project will be completed in the coming months ~~~